Our certified mechanics come to you · 12-month, 12,000-mile warranty

 |Cars||Estimate||Parts Cost||Labor Cost||Savings||Average Dealer Price|

 Without a spark, there would be no way for fuel to ignite in the combustion chamber.
 Spark plugs have been a critical component of the internal combustion engine for years.
 Spark plugs are designed to transmit an electrical signal sent from the ignition coil at a predetermined time to create a spark that ignites the air-fuel mixture inside the combustion chamber.
-Each vehicle requires a particular type of spark plug made from specific materials and with a designated spark plug gap that is set by a mechanic during installation.
+Each vehicle requires a particular type of spark plug made from specific materials and with a designated spark plug gap set by a mechanic during installation.
 Good spark plugs will burn fuel efficiently, while bad or failing spark plugs can cause the motor not to start at all.

-If you notice that your car is running sluggishly or does not accelerate as quickly as it used to, it may be attributed to a spark plug that needs to be replaced.
+If you notice that your car is running sluggishly or does not accelerate as quickly as it used to, it may be attributed to a faulty spark plug that needs to be replaced.
 However, you should contact a mechanic to inspect this issue as it could be caused by multiple other factors including bad fuel filters, dirty or clogged fuel injector, or issues with oxygen sensors.

 If you have trouble starting your vehicle, it could be a sign your spark plugs are worn.
-However as noted above, the engine's ignition system is comprised of multiple individual components that must work cohesively in order to function properly.
+As noted above, the engine's ignition system is comprised of multiple individual components that must work cohesively in order to function properly.
 At the first sign of problems starting your car, truck or SUV, it's a good idea to contact a certified mechanic to take a look at the cause.

 Regardless of what the issue might be, you might end up needing new spark plugs when yours eventually wear out.
 Being proactive about spark plug maintenance can extend the life of your engine by hundreds of thousands of miles.